anjalisilva/libraryStatistics/README.md

 ratios by selecting ARL member libraries, years, and also by creating custom ratios, which enhances the usability of the published data.

-An example of an ratio is library expenditures per faculty, per student, and per doctoral degree awarded, can be visualized and compared across libraries.
+Some examples of ratios are library expenditures per faculty, per student, and per doctoral degree awarded, etc. These can be visualized and compared across libraries and varying years using the R package.
 Overall, the tool enhances the utilization of ARL collected data in making evidence-based decisions within UTL and other libraries, to gain insights into the multifaceted ways in which library resources contribute to its community, to support research and scholarship endeavors.